founly-com/wardenprotocol/docs/developer-docs/docs/build-a-keychain/operate-a-keychain/create-a-keychain.md

 2. The next steps require your local account name, or **key name**.
 It's referenced as `my-key-name` in the provided command-line examples.

-    You can check the list of available keys by executing this command (while the node is running):
+    You can check the list of available keys by executing this command:

     ```bash
     wardend keys list